thenexthub/Codira/docs/proposals/RemoteMirrors.rst

 Goals and non-goals
 -------------------

-We wish to do post-mortem debugging of memory allocations in a Swift program.
+We wish to do post-mortem debugging of memory allocations in a Codira program.
 Debugging tools can already introspect the memory allocator to identify all live memory allocations in the program's heap.